Thunderthighs: Career

 The female trio, consisting of Karen Friedman, Dari Lalou (American) and Casey Synge, provided the backing vocals to Lou Reed's hit single, "Walk on the Wild Side" (from his 1972 Transformer album) which became a top 10 hit in the UK.
 It was around this vocal arrangement that singer-songwriter Lynsey de Paul wrote their first single, "Central Park Arrest", which reached number 30 in the UK Singles Chart in 1974.
 It also reached number 3 on the Radio Northsea Toppers 20, number 5 on the Swedish Poporama singles chart, number 24 on London's Capital Radio chart and number 25 on the Radio Luxembourg top thirty.
 The single received critical acclaim, being listed in the New Musical Express as one of the best singles released in 1974 in the End of Year Critic List.
-De Paul recorded her own version of the song which was released as the B-side to her hit single "No, Honestly (song)" later that year.
+De Paul recorded her own version of the song which was released as the B-side to her hit single "No, Honestly" later that year.
 Dari Lallou performed all the speaking parts throughout the song, including "Book him" at the end, misheard at the time as being a similar sounding profanity and getting the record temporarily banned by the BBC, until it was re-voiced.

 Further singles followed such as "Dracula's Daughter" (1974) (produced by Steve Rowland) that received a glowing review from Record and Popswop Mirror and reached number 16 on the Swedish Poporama single chart.
 The song was also included on the 1975 compilation album, Ripper!
 20 Original Smash Hits.
 The trio changed label to EMI for their next single release "Stand Up and Cheer" and the Blue Inc label for their final single release "Loving You Ain't Easy", co-written by Dari Lallou Wynne.
 According to an interview with Karen Friedman, the trio also released "They'd Rather Be Making Money Than Making Love", another de Paul composed song, as a single in 1976.